Admissions and Application

 - Detailed addendum if any question on the Character and Fitness section is answered “Yes”;

-Please note that it may take LSAC an additional two-four weeks to process your documents and send them to the School of Law.
+Please note that it may take LSAC an additional two-four weeks to process your documents and send them to the College of Law.
 Nevertheless, your application will still be considered “on time,” as long as you submitted your supporting documents to LSAC by the November 15 deadline.